Adam Milstein: Personal life

-Milstein pled guilty to tax evasion involving his donations to the Spinka Hasidic sect in 2009.
-According to The Intercept, he served three months in prison, 600 hours of community service, and paid a $30,000 fine.
+Milstein pled guilty to tax evasion involving his donations to the Spinka Hasidic sect in 2009 and served three months in prison, was required to do 600 hours of community service, and paid a $30,000 fine.

 The Jerusalem Post selected him for its list of the 50 most influential Jews in the world in 2016.
-Algemeiner Journal named him to its list, "The Top 100 People Positively Influencing Jewish Life" in 2015 and 2016.
 In Gil Troy's book, The Zionist Ideas: Visions for the Jewish Homeland—Then, Now, Tomorrow (2018), he identified Milstein as a contemporary leader of cultural Zionism for his vision to "invigorate Zionism and Jewish identity" worldwide.

 He withdrew from speaking at the 2019 AIPAC conference after he posted tweets connecting Ilhan Omar and Rashida Tlaib to the Muslim Brotherhood.
 Milstein said his views as expressed on Twitter had been "mischaracterized."

-He lives in Encino, California with his wife.
+He lives in Encino, California, with his wife.
 They have three daughters and three grandchildren.